Downtown Las Vegas: Revitalization

 World Market Center Las Vegas consists of three giant buildings, with a total of 5.1 million square feet, in a facility designed by Jon Jerde.
 It is home to semiannual trade shows for the furniture and furnishing industries.
-This is one of several entities that are helping to diversity downtown Las Vegas's economy and job base.
+This is one of several entities that are helping to diversify downtown Las Vegas's economy and job base.

 The square footage of World Market Center Las Vegas is greater than both the Willis Tower in Chicago and the Empire State Building in New York City.

 The city is also working to attract events to the downtown area.
 Recently held events include Helldorado and the Life is Beautiful festival.

 In 2012 several new downtown projects were completed.
 The Smith Center for the Performing Arts, the new Mob Museum and a new City Hall building opened.
 The Discovery Children's Museum opened next door to The Smith Center in 2013.

 The Las Vegas City Hall now operates out of a new building, which, along with the Bonneville Transit center, can serve as an anchor tenant for new development along Main Street.
 In addition, Main and Commerce streets in downtown Las Vegas are undergoing major beautification efforts, which started in mid-2014.

-Online retailer Zappos made major renovations to the old Las Vegas City Hall, and moved into the building in late 2013, which now houses its corporate headquarters.
+Online retailer Zappos made major renovations to the old Las Vegas City Hall and moved into the building in late 2013, which now houses its corporate headquarters.
 Zappos CEO Tony Hsieh had taken a personal, as well as a professional, interest in the urban area and contributed $350 million of his personal wealth toward a multifaceted revitalization effort called the Downtown Project, with businesses like The Writer's Block included among its investments.